Aditya-139/colorization-master/README.md

 ```

 ### Misc ###
-Contact Richard Zhang at rich.zhang at eecs.berkeley.edu for any questions or comments.
+Contact Aditya Makkena at adityamakkena0@gmail.com for any questions or comments.